zonca/docker-jupyter-cdms-light/README.md

 * `make build` builds a container from the Dockerfile
 * `make shell` will drop you into an image shell; useful if you want to check anything before pushing
 * `make push` uploads the container to https://hub.docker.com/r/zonca/docker-jupyter-cdms-light.
-For this command to work you will (1) need access to this dockerhub project and (2) need to authenticate to dockerhub.push it to Dockerhub.
+For this command to work you will (1) need access to this dockerhub project and (2) need to authenticate to dockerhub.

 ## Deploy in production